p-bakker/rhino/docs/_tools/shell.md

 The following properties of the option object are processed:

-- `args` - provides an array of additional command arguments- `env` - explicit environment object.
-All its enumeratable properties define the corresponding environment variable names.- `input` - the process input.
+- `args` - provides an array of additional command arguments
+- `env` - explicit environment object.
+All its enumeratable properties define the corresponding environment variable names.
+- `input` - the process input.
 If it is not `java.io.InputStream`, it is converted to string and sent to the process as its input.
-If not specified, no input is provided to the process.- `output` - the process output instead of `java.lang.System.out`.
-If it is not instance of `java.io.OutputStream`, the process output is read, converted to a string, appended to the output property value converted to string and put as the new value of the output property.- `err` - the process error output instead of `java.lang.System.err`.
+If not specified, no input is provided to the process.
+- `output` - the process output instead of `java.lang.System.out`.
+If it is not instance of `java.io.OutputStream`, the process output is read, converted to a string, appended to the output property value converted to string and put as the new value of the output property.
+- `err` - the process error output instead of `java.lang.System.err`.
 If it is not instance of `java.io.OutputStream`, the process error output is read, converted to a string, appended to the err property value converted to string and put as the new value of the err property.

-#### `seal(object)`
+#### `seal(_object_)`

 Seal the specified object so any attempt to add, delete or modify its properties would throw an exception.

-#### `serialize(object, filename)`
+#### `serialize(_object_, _filename_)`

 Serialize the given object to the specified file.

-#### `spawn(functionOrScript)`
+#### `spawn(_functionOrScript_)`

 Run the given function or script in a different thread.

-#### `sync(function)`
+#### `sync(_function_)`

 creates a synchronized function (in the sense of a Java `synchronized` method) from an existing function.
 The new function synchronizes on the `this` object of its invocation.